-Place an object in front of your camera and snap a photo using your Stop Motion Studio app.
+Place an object or toy in front of your camera and snap a photo using your Stop Motion Studio app.
 Then, you'll move the object a tiny bit and snap another photo.
 Repeat this process twenty times (or twenty-thousand times!).
 When you play back the sequence quickly, the object will look like it's moving.

 Flip Book Animation

 No camera?
 No problem!
 Flip book stop-motion is just as cool.
 All you need is a pen, a pack of sticky notes, and these instructions.

 Turn your walk into a short film.

 What if the most mundane activities could become stop-motion films?
 On today's walk with a sibling or family member, give them simple tasks to do—things like picking up a leaf, moving a stick from one spot to another, or just climbing the front steps.